Spanish Language Game: Puedo pagar

 Playing Time: 4 Minutes

-In this Quick Spanish Language Game, you can playfully learn conversational Spanish.
+In this fun Spanish language game, you can playfully learn 8 conversational Spanish words and phrases.

 Vocabulary

-And, if your Spanish is more like Level B1 - you can log-in again or register and play the full gamified Spanish Travel Story, for Free.
+And, if your Spanish is more like Level A2 (Elementary) - you can log-in again or register and play the full gamified Spanish Travel Story, for Free.

-To refresh your memory you can listen to the Spanish 1 Level 2 Podcast
+To check if Elementary (A2) is the level you want, listen to the Spanish 1 Level 2 Podcast

 You may also want to read 6 Key Elements for Learning a Language with Games.

-The Vocabulary lists of the six Scenes of Level 2 can be downloaded as PDFs on the Playing page of the Spanish 1 Story.
+The Vocabulary lists of the full Spanish Story (Elementary, A2) can be downloaded as PDFs on the Playing page of the Spanish Story.

 Please share us with your friends who also want to learn Spanish or one of our other languages.